Scout Traveler and Terra: Retro Icons Reimagined for the Modern Era

 -

-- Powertrain Options: Similar to the Traveler, with hybrid and EV options.
+- Powertrain Options: Same as the Traveler with hybrid and EV options

-- Bed Features: Modular tie-downs, a built-in inverter, and an available bed-mounted tent system.
+- Bed Stuff: Modular tie-downs, a built-in inverter, and an available bed-mounted tent system

-- Off-Road Capability: Locking differentials, skid plates, and an optional suspension lift.
+- Off-Road Ability: Locking diffs, skid plates, and optional suspension lift

 Why Hybrid Options Matter

-While many manufacturers are diving headfirst into the all-electric pool, Scout’s decision to offer hybrid powertrains is a big breath of fresh air!
-This is a wise move since not everyone lives near a fast charger, and not everyone wants to be tethered to one either.
+Some companies are plunging headfirst into the all-electric pool, but Scout, offering hybrid powertrains is a refreshing breath of fresh air!
+This makes a great deal of sense, as not everyone has a fast charger within easy reach, and not everyone wants to be tied to one or have EV range anxiety.

 A Few Benefits of Hybrids:

-- Off-Road Reliability: Hybrids retain the grunt for off-road situations while benefiting from the quiet torque of an electric motor.
+- Off-Road Dependability: Hybrids retain the grunt and quiet electric torque

 Competitors in the Spotlight

-The off-road and adventure vehicle market is crowded, but Scout is poised to carve out its niche.
+There’s a lot of competition in the off-road and adventure vehicle industry right now, but Scout is positioned well to make an impression.
 Here’s who they’ll be facing:

 -